jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_key_generate" name="symmetric_key_generate"></a> `symmetric_key_generate(algorithm: string, options: opt_options) -> (crypto_errno, symmetric_key)`
-Generate a new symmetric key.
+Generate a new symmetric key for a gigven algorithm.

+[`options`](#options) can be `None` to use the default parameters, or an algoritm-specific set of parameters to override.

-This function may return `$crypto_errno.unsupported_feature` if key generation is not supported by the host for the chosen algorithm.
+This function may return `unsupported_feature` if key generation is not supported by the host for the chosen algorithm, or `unsupported_algorithm` if the algorithm is not supported by the host.

 ##### Params
 - <a href="#symmetric_key_generate.algorithm" name="symmetric_key_generate.algorithm"></a> `algorithm`: `string`